michelpereira/awesome-games-of-coding/README.md

 > A curated list of games that teach you a programming language

 - [Contribution guide](contributing.md)
-- [Creating a list](create-list.md)<br><sup>Please take the time to read this and do an actual effort with your list.
-All the low-quality submissions are burning me out...</sup>
 - [Buy a sticker](https://www.stickermule.com/marketplace/10034-awesome)

 [![Awesome chat](https://badges.gitter.im/sindresorhus/awesome.svg)](https://gitter.im/gamesofcoding/Lobby)